 Fort Myers 55 Plus Communities

-Fort Myers is very popular for people located in the Midwest who can hop on I-75 and drive right on down to Southwest Florida.
-But now, prices are rising almost everywhere, Southwest Florida's big fifty five plus community are turning out to be a solid bet for investors, owners and residents alike.
-Heritage Cove 55 plus community is one of the newest in Fort Myers
+Fort Myers is very popular for people located in the Midwest who can hop on I-75 and drive right on down to Fort Myers, Florida.
+But now, prices are rising almost everywhere, Southwest Florida's large fifty five plus community are turning out to be a solid bet for investors, owners and residents alike.
+Heritage Cove 55 plus community is one of the newest 55 plus communities in Fort Myers.

 Click here to search Fort Myers 55 Plus Communities by Name

 Search retirement communities by Price

 Search below to find your Fort Myers area 55 plus community listings!

 They weren't the sexiest category of real estate in the high-flying days of the boom.
 Although they are selling well now.

 But now, with prices falling and vacancy rates rising almost everywhere, Southwest Florida's big fifty five plus communities are turning out to be a solid bet for investors, owners and residents alike, experts say.
 "Most people pay cash for their house and they're very stable people," said Steve Adler, president and owner of Fort Myers-based Murex Properties, which manages manufactured-home communities nationwide.
 "In these topsy-turvy times, they've remained a good investment."

 Banks are especially open to borrowers with that kind of collateral, said Paige Rausch, a Fort Myers-based real estate consultant.
 She pointed out that two of the top five mortgages by dollar value in Lee County in 2013 were for large manufactured-home developments.
 "I think there's a new caution," Rausch said.
 "Those assets that were mortgaged, there wasn't a lot of gamble about that.
 They weren't writing them on pipe dreams."